 Is ITIL the only option?
 Additional ITSM frameworks

 When it comes to ITSM, ITIL is not the only framework that can be effective.
 While it is the most widely used and understood around the world, some of the most successful companies use a variety of frameworks and best practices alongside ITIL.
 This can be very effective as each approach brings something different to the mix.

 - COBIT is a very good framework for governance, audit, and compliance.
 It is much stronger than ITIL in these areas, and the two work very well together.

-- Agile and DevOps help to ensure the IT organization quickly delivers new business functionality.
-They often conflict with ITIL because of cultural differences between the people who adopt them, but they can fit together very well if the organization understands the value provided by each.
+- Together, Agile and DevOps help to ensure the IT organization quickly delivers new business functionality.
+They often conflict with ITIL because of cultural differences between the people who adopt them, but they can fit together well if the organization understands the value each provides.

 - Lean can be used to drive continual improvement and elimination of wasted effort.
 It is a great fit with ITIL continual improvement.

 If you run IT services, you owe it to your customers to adopt ideas that will make you effective, efficient, and agile.